NickDubelman/azamat/README.md

     todo, err := TodoTable.GetByID(db, todoID)
     todos, err := TodoTable.GetAll(db)

-    // We can build and execute queries query := TodoTable.Select().Where("completed = ?", false)
+    // We can build queries:
+    query := TodoTable.Select().Where("completed = ?", false)

+    // To execute queries, we have All() and Only()

     todos, err = query.All(db) // 'All' gets all rows returned by the query

-    query = TodoTable.Select().Where("title = ?", todoTitle)
     todo, err = query.Only(db) // 'Only' expects a single row to be returned

-    // Insert an entry to table
+     // We can build insert/updates/deletes:
     todoTitle := "buy food for bear"
     insert := TodoTable.
         Insert().
         Columns("title", "completed").
         Values(todoTitle, false)

-    todoID, err := insert.Run(db)
+    // To execute an insert/update/delete, we have Run() todoID, err := insert.Run(db)

-    // Update entry in table
     update := TodoTable.Update().
         Set("title", todoTitle+"🐻").
         Set("completed", true).